Getting Started with Next.js

 3. Configure Beyond Identity

 In this step, you'll create a set of Beyond Identity resources containing your end users' identities and the configuration.
-We've configured these resources already as part of the developer sign up as My First Realm and My First Application so you can go straight to Complete the configuration.
+The default realm and application names are My First Realm and My First Application, so you can go straight to Complete the configuration.

 If you are signing in from a different computer or browser, you can enter the email address you used when you signed up.
 Beyond Identity will send you a one-time link to sign in and enroll a passkey from the new browser.